wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-12-26-working-as-a-developer-at-bbc-news.md

 Here's how BBC News scores on [The Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/):

 0. **Do you use source control?**<br>
     Yes.
-We use Git for almost everything, and SVN for a small number of legacy systems.
+We use Git for almost everything, and SVN for a very small number of legacy systems.

 0. **Can you make a build in one step?**<br>
     Yes, all applications can be built in one step.
 Older applications have a separate deployment process, while newer applications are deployed to integration environments automatically.